snowballrandom/simple-ajax/README.md

   })

 ```
-I will add examples on other options soon!
+I will add more examples on other options soon!